rcsoyer/account-registry/README.md

 - ``Java 21``
   - any ``JDK 21`` distro should work: Eclipse Temurin, OpenJDK, Oracle JDK..etc
 - ``Docker engine``
-  - the integration tests need a Docker engine to run MySQL in a container;
+  - the integration tests need a Docker engine to run `MySQL` in a container;
-  - Docker Desktop is an easy way to get Docker on your OS;
+  - `Docker Desktop` is an easy way to get Docker on your OS;
     - https://docs.docker.com/desktop/
-- If you run the application through an IDE, such as IntelliJ IDEA, you may need to enable annotation processing to support Lombok and MapStruct.
+- If you run the application through an `IDE`, such as `IntelliJ IDEA`, you may need to enable annotation processing to support `Lombok` and `MapStruct`.
 - Local ``MySQL`` database instance with an empty schema named ``account_registry``.

 ## Building the application